 The Ubyssey is the definitive source of news on campus.
-Published every Monday and Thursday during the school year, it is the largest student paper in Western Canada.
+Published every Tuesday during the school year, it is the largest student paper in Western Canada.
 The Ubyssey is published by an independent non-profit society, written and edited by students, and funded by a combination of student fees and advertising.
-All UBC students are welcome to join the staff of the paper, absolutely no experience is necessary.
+All UBC students are welcome to join the staff of the paper; absolutely no experience is necessary.

 We’re a founding member of Canadian University Press (CUP), an organization which links student papers across the country.
 CUP provides the paper news from campuses all over Canada, and Ubyssey staff members attend three CUP conferences per year to obtain additional training and discuss issues facing students and the student press.
-We left CUP in 2013 and joined the National University Wire (NUW), which we helped create with other Canadian student newspapers to share information and news, but we still attend CUP conferences.
+We left CUP in 2013 and joined the National University Wire (NUW), which we helped create with other Canadian student newspapers to share information and news.

-Joining the Ubyssey is a wonderful way to get involved on campus.
+Joining The Ubyssey is a wonderful way to get involved on campus.
 The newsroom always knows what’s happening at UBC, sometimes before it happens.
 It is also a place to meet interesting and motivated people; many long-term friendships have started in the newsroom.
 Stop by room 2208 in the new SUB any time and remember: you come in with no experience, but you won’t leave that way.